Skip to contents

 pca_imp() supports two PCA eigensolvers:

 For most users, solver = "auto" is a good default.
-However, manual benchmarking is still useful in two situations:
+But, consider setting the solver manually when:

 1. Choose a representative subset of the data, for example chromosome 22.